High-Protein Breakfast Ideas for Busy mornings Fuel Your Day Right

 Q3.
 What are the best vegetarian high-protein options?

-A: Paneer, moong dal, tofu, Greek yoghurt, sattu, and soy chunks are excellent vegetarian protein sources.
+A: Paneer, moong dal, tofu, Greek yogurt, sattu, and soy chunks are excellent vegetarian protein sources.

 Q4.
 Can I eat eggs every day for breakfast?